PavanRangani/docs/docs/prd/tasks/task-instance.md

     - Start Date
         - Date input field.
 Default current date is prefiled.
         - Allows to enter a past or future date.
+        - For `Trade log` task, default start date will be set to `today + 30`.
+For ex.
+If the current date is `29th Mar 2022`, start date will be set to the `28th Apr 2022`.
     - Due Date
         - Date input field.
         - Doesn't allows to enter past date otherwise system shows error message.
 - RACI
     - `RACI Roles` and `+` button both are disabled field until the `Family` is selected.
 On hover, shows tooltip message.
+    - For `Trade log` tasks, Responsible roles will be pre filled with the `Investment Associte` of the selected family and allows to change it.
     - `+` button is disable once the user adds one record in the `Accountable` role
     - In each role, a certain definition message appears to identify the purpose of the role.
     - Shows proper message when no roles available.